theory/justatheory/content/post/past/culture/good-at-doing-things.md

 >
 > —Fiona A., Ph.D.
 >
-> That’s where my kid is going to school!
+> That's where my kid is going to school!
 >
 > —Terry H., Ph.D.
 >
-> It’s like education designed by a gifted pediatric neuropsychologist.
+> It's like education designed by a gifted pediatric neuropsychologist.
 >
 > —Steve Hughes, Ph.D., pediatric neuropsychologist
 >
-> It’s like education designed by a gifted developmental neuropsychologist.
+> It's like education designed by a gifted developmental neuropsychologist.
 >
 > —Fiona A., Ph.D., developmental neuropsychologist